abner01061998/hey-bill/readme.md

 # README

-Hey-Bill its a ruby console application to calculate taxes in a product list
+Hey-Bill it's a ruby console application to calculate taxes in a product list

 * Basics:
     * Ruby version: 2.7.6